switch-ch/cloudservice-owncloud/source/intro.rst

 This book is a collaborative effort of the European NREN community, organized in TERENA and GEANT.
 It has started as a project of the GN3+ SA7 project.

-The technical parts are based on the implementation of ownCloud at SWITCH (SWITCHdrive_).
+The technical parts are based on the implemention of ownCloud at SWITCH, with the SWITCHdrive_ project.
 It can serve as one example of how one might technically build such a service.

 As of October 2014 a section describing the implementation of ownCloud at GARR, with the GARRbox_ service, has been added.

-In January 2015, CESNET has added a description of its ownCloud service.
+In January 2015, CESNET has added a description of its `ownCloud@CESNET`_ service.

 Authors
 -------